weihaolun/bikesharing/README.md

 <img width="1440" alt="3  Checkout Times by Gender" src="https://user-images.githubusercontent.com/84211948/133383904-ef5057d4-2f1d-444d-9263-ae6883f06f02.png">

 **4. Trips by Weekday for Each Hour**

+The dashboard below contains two graphs.
+The top graph is a heatmap that shows the number of bike trips by weekday for each hour of the day.
+The bottom graph is a bar chart to reference average peak hours during a day.
+Conclusions from this dashboard:
+1. Weekday morning rush hours are peak times for CitiBike ridings.
+A variety reason can explain this trend, such as many users ride bikes to get to work to avoid possible delays by public transportation, or just for a healthy habit.
+2. Weekday afternoon rush hours are also peak times for CitiBike usage.
+Bike riding is a great way for city residents to surpass rush hour traffics.
+3. It is very interesting to see that Wednesday is an exception and is worth to research the cause behind.
+4. In addition, Friday’s afternoon usage of CitiBike starts as much earlier, as many workplaces allow employees to get off earlier on Fridays.
+Friday’s morning / afternoon rush hours are still busy but not as much as the other days.
+5. For weekends, more bike rides are taken between 10am and 5pm.
+People tend to get up later than on weekdays and ride CitiBikes to enjoy the city on weekends.

 <img width="1440" alt="4  Trips by Weekday for Each Hour" src="https://user-images.githubusercontent.com/84211948/133383928-d1266f38-4223-4765-a798-b897fffe2d29.png">

 **5. Trips by Gender (Weekday/Hour)**

+This heatmap shows the number of bike trips by genders for each hour of each day of the week.
+The usages trends of male and female users are the same as the previous analysis, and male and female share the same pattern.
+Except that the male count of rides is much larger than of female count because of the gender breakdown.
+The pie char of gender breakdown is included on the right side on the dashboard again for reference.

+For undefined gender section, we see a pattern that more users take bike rides on weekends.
+This fact will be analyzed in the following page.

 <img width="1440" alt="5  Trips by Gender (Weekday:Hour)" src="https://user-images.githubusercontent.com/84211948/133383953-1f59e977-344b-4184-8f23-4b25bc0836fd.png">

 **6. User Trips by Gender (Usertype/Weekday)**

+This dashboard includes a heatmap on the number of bike trips by both genders and user types for each day of the week, and both gender and user type breakdown pie chart as references.

+As mentioned above, unsubscribed customers appear to a slightly increased usage on weekends.
+This is because most users who take bike rides on weekdays would prefer subscriptions for regular usage and potential promotions.
+People who don’t take bike rides on weekdays may just prefer to ride bikes on weekends for exercises or for city exploration occasionally.
+Another possible reason is that these users are just temporary tourists from other cities and areas.
+These customers are very unlike to be attracted by subscription.

+Another interesting point is that all subscribers have their gender defined in the database.
+This fact suggests that CitiBike has gender section as an optional field to fill for unsubscribed users.
+And the company does a great job on collection information from subscribe users, and may be necessary to enhance data collection for unsubscribed users.

 <img width="1440" alt="6  User Trips by Gender (Usertype:Weekday)" src="https://user-images.githubusercontent.com/84211948/133383979-ddc48782-8fb7-4af6-9785-0d5204dba9b8.png">

 **7. Top Starting and Ending Locations Map**